The Governor’s School for Science and Technology

 If one of your teachers never received an email containing a link to the teacher recommendation form or you entered an email address incorrectly, you can use this page to resend a recommendation form.
 Click the button below to get started.

-Access to the Management Portal is supplied by your Gifted Coordinator or the New Horizons Registrar.
+Access to the Powerschool Enrollment Portal is supplied by your Gifted Coordinator or the New Horizons Registrar.

 Pre-Admission Information Series